-However, this noticeably greener city is by no means boring.
+That’s not to say that this noticeably greener city is boring, by any means.
 There are so many fun things to do around Chiang Mai, you might have a hard time deciding what to see first.

-We hope this Chiang Mai travel guide will convince you to add northern Thailand to your itinerary.
-Chiang Mai is nothing like Bangkok.
+We hope this travel guide to Chiang Mai will convince you to add northern Thailand to your itinerary.
+You’ll see that Chiang Mai is nothing like Bangkok.

-After Burmese invaders plagued Chiang Rai for decades, the king of Lan Na decided to move the capital city.
-King Mengrai declared his capital would be further south, founding Chiang Mai, which means New City.
+The Lan Na or Lanna Kingdom, existed in present-day Northern Thailand from the 13th to 18th centuries.
+Its first capital was Chiang Rai, but Burmese invaders plagued it for decades.
+Finally, the king decided to move the capital city further away from the border.
+King Menrai declared his capital would be further south, founding Chiang Mai, which means New City.
 This time, he wisely surrounded his new capital with a city wall and moat.

 Chiang Mai’s walls remained intact until the Second World War and the only way in or out of the city was via one of its six gates.
 Each gate had guards who would remove the bamboo bridges spanning the moat and lock the gates.
 They didn’t protect Chiang Mai during the Japanese occupation, though.
 They used its bricks to build a road up to Pai.